codecov/worker/README.md

 To create releases on Github, you can go to https://github.com/codecov/worker/releases or use Github CLI. to push tags you can follow instructions on https://git-scm.com/book/en/v2/Git-Basics-Tagging

+### After deploying

+If you are deploying or helping with a deploy, make sure to:

+1. Watch logs (on datadog and sentry)
+2. Monitor error rates and timing graphs on the dashboards we have set up

+As the deployer, it is your responsability to make sure the system is working as expected post-deploy.
+If not, you might need to do a rollback.

 ## Code Structure